Things to Do in Kanchanaburi: Why One Day Isn’t Enough

 Wat Tham Phu Wa

-Wat Tham Phu Wa is a bit of a surprise package.
-As you enter the site, you are greeted by a reclining Buddha like those you may have seen in Wat Pho or Ayutthaya.
+Wat Tham Phu Wa is a bit of a surprise.
+As you enter the site, you’re greeted by a reclining Buddha like those you may have seen in Wat Pho or Ayutthaya.

-Upon entering the main area, an impressive large outdoor Buddha statue stands majestically amidst lush green surroundings comes into view.
-Looking almost as if it was carved from milk chocolate, its serene expression and the peaceful environment make this a perfect spot for meditation.
+Upon entering the main area, an impressive large outdoor Buddha statue comes into view.
+Looking almost as if it was carved from milk chocolate, its serene expression and the peaceful environment make this a good spot for meditation.

 As you descend the stairs, you’ll find a number of chambers decorated with Buddhas and other icons.
-The cool interior, complete with stalagmites and stalactite, is a wonderful escape from the heat and a chance for quiet reflection.
+The cool interior, complete with stalagmites and stalactites, is a welcome escape from the heat and a chance for quiet reflection.

 Before wandering deeper into the cave, we had a blessing in the main chamber.
-If you have never had a blessing done this is a wonderful experience.
-You will see a table with hampers with various prices.
+If you’ve never had a blessing done, this is a great experience.
+You’ll see a table with hampers at various prices.

 Purchase one and take it over to the monk.
 Then sit with your feet facing away from the monk and wait for your blessing.
-There is usually someone around to help you know what to do.
-If not just wait for some locals and join them.
+There’s usually someone around to help you know what to do.
+If not, just wait for some locals and join them.

-The next and final temple on this list is quite different from any of the temples we have seen in Thailand.
+The next and final temple on this list is quite different from any temple I’ve seen in Thailand.

 Wat Metta Tham Photiyan

-This relatively new Chinese temple, just a few minutes drive away from Wat Tham Phu Wa, has quickly gained fame for its remarkable teak wood carvings.
+This relatively new Chinese temple, just a few minutes’ drive from Wat Tham Phu Wa, has quickly gained fame for its remarkable teak wood carvings.

-An impressive 12-meter-high statue of Guan Yin Bodhisattva, the goddess of mercy, carved with extraordinary detail, stands at the heart of the temple.
-The Guan Yin has a thousand eyes and a thousand hands, symbolizing her ability to see and help those in need from every direction.
+An impressive 12-metre-high statue of Guan Yin Bodhisattva, the goddess of mercy, carved with extraordinary detail, stands at the heart of the temple.
+The Guan Yin has a thousand eyes and a thousand hands, symbolising her ability to see and help those in need from every direction.

-Don’t miss: Don’t rush your visit, in the surrounding room are eighty-four different representations of Guan Yin, all meticulously sculpted from wood.
+Don’t miss: Don’t miss: Don’t rush your visit.
+In the surrounding room are 84 different representations of Guan Yin, all meticulously sculpted from wood.

-In addition to these stunning carvings, the temple also houses 60 zodiac gods, offering you a chance to explore methods of fortune-telling based on their astrological sign.
+In addition to these carvings, the temple also houses 60 zodiac gods, offering you a chance to explore methods of fortune-telling based on your astrological sign.

 Kanchanaburi isn’t just about its war history; it’s also a natural wonderland.
-From the peaceful flow of the River Kwai to the breathtaking tiers of Erawan Falls, and the lush expanses of its national parks, there’s a stunning backdrop around every corner.
+From the peaceful flow of the River Kwai to the seven tiers of Erawan Falls, and the expanses of its national parks, there’s beautiful scenery around every corner.

-Whether you’re into hiking, swimming, or just basking in beautiful scenery, Kanchanaburi has a slice of paradise waiting for you.
-These are the spots that will make you fall in love with this place.
+Whether you’re into hiking, swimming, or just enjoying the scenery, Kanchanaburi has plenty to offer.
+These are the spots that made me fall in love with this place.

 River Kwai

 The River Kwai, also known as the Mae Klong River, is one of Kanchanaburi’s main attractions.
-As you explore the province you will likely have several chnaces to take in its beautiful scenery.
+As you explore the province you’ll likely have several chances to take in its scenery.

-One advantage of a longer stay is the opportunity to truly appreciate this beautiful waterway.
-Having stayed in two riverfront hotels, I found the mornings here remarkably peaceful—a perfect spot to start the day with some meditation.
+One advantage of a longer stay is the opportunity to appreciate this waterway.
+Having stayed in two riverfront hotels, I found the mornings here remarkably peaceful—a great spot to start the day with some meditation.

 Even on a short visit, don’t miss the chance to dine at one of the floating restaurants, where you can enjoy local cuisine right on the water.

-Our stay at Cross River Kwai resort came with its own kayak.
-Paddling the river at dawn was amazing.
-The serene stretches of water and early morning light was an intoxicating combination.
+Our stay at Xcape River Kwai Hotel came with its own kayak.
+Paddling the river at dawn was wonderful.
+The serene stretches of water and early morning light were an intoxicating combination.

 Discover the Beauty of Erawan National Park

-Named after the three-headed elephant from Hindu mythology, this majestic waterfall is renowned for its turquoise blue pools and incredible birdlife.
+Named after the three-headed elephant from Hindu mythology, this waterfall is known for its turquoise blue pools and incredible birdlife.

-It’s a popular spot for locals and as many are not strong swimmers they require anyone swimming to wear a lifejacket.
-You might feel funny but please follow the rules if you decide to swim.
+It’s a popular spot for locals and as many are not strong swimmers, the park rangers now strictly require anyone entering the water to wear a lifejacket at all times.
+You might feel a bit silly in the photos, but please follow the rules if you decide to swim, as the staff at each tier are very diligent about enforcement.
+You can usually rent these near the lower levels for a small hourly fee.

 Arrive early and expect to spend at least two hours here if you want to hike to the top level waterfall.
 You could easily spend half a day if you decide to swim in some of the pools along the way.

-Tip: Please wear proper shoes when you do this walk.
-The paths beyond level 5 is somewhat undeveloped with uneven surfaces and steps that vary in depth.
-I twisted my knee by not paying enough attention to my footing so please do take it slowly.
+Tip: The paths beyond level 5 remain somewhat undeveloped with uneven surfaces and steps that vary in depth.
+I twisted my knee by not paying enough attention to my footing, so please do take it slowly and enjoy the scenery.

 Elephant Haven: An Ethical Encounter

-Elephant Haven in Kanchanaburi is an ethical option for those excited about getting up close with gentle giants.
+Elephant Haven in Kanchanaburi is an ethical option for those wanting to get up close with elephants.
 This sanctuary, one of the closest to Bangkok, promotes responsible tourism and offers visitors the chance to interact with elephants in a humane way.

 Kanchanaburi at night

-The magic of Kanchanaburi doesn’t end when the sun sets.
-In fact, the evenings here offer a whole new range of experiences that highlight the vibrant local culture.
+The fun in Kanchanaburi doesn’t end when the sun sets.
+In fact, the evenings here offer a whole new range of experiences that highlight the local culture.
 From bustling night markets filled with delicious street food to riverside bars with live music, Kanchanaburi comes alive at night.

 Here are some great ways to spend your nights in this fascinating province, whether you’re looking to shop, eat, or simply soak in the atmosphere.